 Design law is a complex area, and there are various options available in order to bring about a resolution, including legal action.
 Things like artwork and product plans, whether physical or digital, are generally either owned by the creator or their employer.
 Know your rights with our help.

-A legal expert from First4lawyers can help you to take the best course of action, and you can contact us for a free, no-obligation discussion of your circumstances.
+A legal expert from First4Lawyers can help you take the best course of action, and you can contact us for a free, no-obligation discussion about your situation.

 What are design rights?

 Your designs are protected by copyright as soon as they exist in physical form.
 They are also protected by ‘design right’, which automatically gives you protection against anyone copying your design for 10 years after you first sell the design, or 15 years after you first created it, whichever is earliest.

 However, you can further protect your designs by registering them, giving you exclusive rights for 25 years.
 They must be new and non-offensive in order to be registered, and they must not make use of protected emblems or flags.
 If your work is two-dimensional, such as a graphic or textile design, then you must register it in order to protect it.

 By registering a design, you protect its appearance, physical shape, arrangement and decoration against copying.
 But you need to renew it every five years, in accordance with government guidelines.

 Default ownership of unregistered design rights belongs to the designer, and not to any person or company who has commissioned the designer to create the work.

 What is design infringement?

 If someone takes your design and puts in on the market, imports it, exports it, or stocks it without your permission, you may be able to raise a case of design infringement against them.